 The Company primarily generates revenue by performing genetic testing.
 Testing revenues are primarily derived from the following categories of products: Hereditary Cancer (MyRisk, BRACAnalysis, BRACAnalysis CDx), Tumor Profiling (MyChoice CDx, Prolaris, and EndoPredict), Prenatal (Foresight, Prequel, and SneakPeek), and Pharmacogenomics (GeneSight).
-The Company previously provided pharmaceutical and clinical services prior to the sale of Myriad RBM, Inc. in July 2021.
+The Company previously provided pharmaceutical services and clinical services prior to the sale of Myriad RBM, Inc. in July 2021 and Privatklinik Dr. Robert Schindlbeck GmbH & Co.
+KG in February 2020.
 Prior to the sale of the Myriad myPath, LLC laboratory in May 2021 and the Myriad Autoimmune business in September 2021, the associated revenue from such businesses was included within Testing revenues.
 See Note 17 for a discussion of these divestitures.
 Revenue is recorded at the estimated transaction price.
 The Company has determined that the communication of test results or the completion of pharmaceutical and clinical services indicates transfer of control for revenue recognition purposes.

-The following table presents detail regarding the composition of the Company's total revenue by product type for the years ended December 31, 2023, 2022, and 2021:
+The following table presents detail regarding the composition of the Company's total revenue by product type for the years ended December 31, 2022 and 2021, the transition period ended December 31, 2020, and the fiscal year ended June 30, 2020: